Barre Unified Union School District Board Meeting

-Barre Unified Union School District Board There will be a special Barre Unified Union School District Board meeting on April 22, 2021 at 7:00 p.m. via Google Meet.
+Barre Unified Union School District Board The regular Barre Unified Union School District Board meeting for April 22, 2021 has been moved to April 29, 2021 as a special BUUSD Board meeting at 5:30 pm via Google Meet.
 Link to the meeting will be located on the Agenda at buusd.org under meetings and minutes when posted.

 (0) comments